 Our Pinots are made in small lots based on different vineyard picks.
 All wines are cold soaked for up to a 10 days to tease out early vibrant colour and cheeky bright fruit characters before being open fermented, pressed and finished in a combination of new and old French oak.
 After secondary fermentation is completed wines are racked and left in cask to mature for at least sixth months after which time we classify each barrel based on its potential and style.
 Wines appropriate for our reserve range and then left in barrel for up to another 12 months prior to bottling and wines appropriate for our estate range get a further 6 months before unfiltered, unfined bottling.

 Our small quantity of Cabernet Merlot is made using fruit that is carefully managed in the vineyard to maximise ripening potential.
-Small lot open fermentation, basket pressing and at least 12-18 months in oak yields a great cool climate example of this oft-maligned Bordeaux blend.
+Small lot open fermentation, basket pressing and quality oak yields a great cool climate example of this oft-maligned Bordeaux blend.

 Similarly our Riesling is one of the truest advocates for the Moores Hill site.
 Always a lean wine, picked on flavour ripeness, fermented very cold in tank and bottled early our Riesling always pleases - and it always lays down well too!